atena-data/Python-Bootcamp-Codes/README.md

 ## *Day 1*
 This is a simple code that asks user to provide informations such as their favorite color and name of their pet to suggest a band name. this code uses simple functions such as print and input, and requires some variable manipulations.

+## *Day 2*
+Imagine you are out with your friend and you want to split your resturant bill between yourselves.
+How do you calculate every person's share??

+This simple code takes bill total, your desired tip percentage and number of people to calculate how much each person should pay for their share.
+Problem solved! next time you want to split your bill, try using this code.

+## *Day 3*
+Have you ever read one the "choose your adventure" books?

+Today's code is a simple version of a treasure hunt adventure game.
+You are asked multiple questions throughout the game, and your answers determine your next steps.

+Try to find the treasure!!!